 - Retards plant growth, damages plastics,breaks down rubber and erodes urban structures like bridges and buildings.

-Mexico city and Los Angeles have a serious problem with photochemical smog because oft he high-density vehicle and favourable topography that trap the high concentration of photo oxidant gases at low level.
+Mexico city and Los Angeles have a serious problem with photochemical smog because vehicle exhaust and topographic configuration trap the high concentration of photo-oxidant gases at the low level of the atmosphere.

 Mexico city is located in a basin where cool air remains trapped by a layer of warm air above it.
 This is called temperature inversion.
 The air fails to mix and produce intense pollution effect and photochemical smog.
 Mexico city is one oft he most polluted places in the world